 A few things to note about this objective:

 The subject of the objective – FPD 200 participants – is clearly defined.
-However, it is in brackets because can be implied when the objective is listed with other objectives for this lesson.
+However, it is in brackets because it can be implied when the objective is listed with other objectives for this lesson.
 For this reason, notice that the subject does not appear in any of the objectives listed at the beginning of this lesson or this section.

-The objective was defined prior to as a desired outcome prior to this lesson’s development.
+The objective was defined as a desired outcome prior to this lesson’s development.
 Therefore, it dictated that this piece of content be written, not the other way around – the course content did not dictate the learning objective.

 The objective describes an observable and measurable behavior.
-In other words, it is possible for an instructor to prompt you and observe whether or not you – an FPD 200 participant – can recall the content specified in this objective: the definition of a learning objective that is presented in this section.
+In other words, it is possible for an instructor to prompt you and observe whether you – an FPD 200 participant – can recall the content specified in this objective: the definition of a learning objective that is presented in this section.
 And, when you take the quiz for this lesson, your observable ability to recall this definition can and will be measured.

-Therefore, in this section we have identified some general characteristics of learning objectives:
+Therefore, in this section, we have identified some general characteristics of learning objectives:

 Learning objectives share a common subject-verb-object structure.